chingu-voyage7/Bears-Team-21/README.md

 A team wins if:
 * a dwarf from that team creates the connection to the treasure and the way there isn‘t blocked by a door of the other color, or;
 * a dwarf from the other team creates the connection to the treasure, but the way there for his or her own team is blocked by a door of the wrong color
-* Both teams win (along with all other “non-Saboteurs”) if The Boss, The Geologist or The Profiteer creates the connection to the gold and the way there isn‘t blocked by a door of the other color.
+* Both teams win (along with all other “non-Saboteurs”) if *The Boss*, *The Geologist* or *The Profiteer* creates the connection to the gold and the way there isn‘t blocked by a door of the other color.

 #### The Boss (1 in the game)

-The Boss builds tunnels for both the Green and the Blue Team and wins every time one of the teams wins.
+The Boss builds tunnels for both the *Green and the Blue Team* and wins every time one of the teams wins.
 When the treasure is split, The Boss always gets one Gold
 Piece less than the other winners.

 #### The Profiteer (1 in the game)

-The Profiteer always wins, no matter if The Gold-Diggers or The Saboteurs are successful.
-However, when the treasure is divided, The Profiteer gets two fewer Gold Pieces than the others.
+*The Profiteer* always wins, no matter if The Gold-Diggers or The Saboteurs are successful.
+However, when the treasure is divided, *The Profiteer* gets two fewer Gold Pieces than the others.

 #### The Geologist (2 in the game)

-The Geologist dig at their own expense, so to speak.
+*The Geologist* dig at their own expense, so to speak.
 They aren‘t particularly interested in gold.
-When the treasure is split, a Geologist gets as many Gold Pieces as there are crystals visible in the maze of tunnels.
-If both Geologists are in play, they split the Gold Pieces (rounded down).
+When the treasure is split, a *Geologist* gets as many Gold Pieces as there are crystals visible in the maze of tunnels.
+If both *Geologists* are in play, they split the Gold Pieces (rounded down).

 ## Playing the Game